-- Formulating credit policies covering collateral requirements, credit assessment, risk grading and reporting, documentary and legal procedures and compliance with regulatory and statutory requirements. - The authorisation structure for the approval of credit and related decisions. - Limitation of credit concentrations, industry and country risk exposure and reviewing compliance of business units with agreed exposure limits and the credit quality of local portfolios and ensuring that appropriate corrective action is taken where required. - Developing and maintaining the Company's risk rating and pricing systems and its procedures for determining impairment loss.
+- Ensuring that suitably qualified staff is adequately trained in various aspects of credit risk management and providing advice, guidance and specialist skills and training to business units to promote sound techniques and practices. - Formulating credit policies covering collateral requirements, credit assessment, risk grading and reporting, documentary and legal procedures and compliance with regulatory and statutory requirements. - The authorisation structure for the approval of credit and related decisions. - Limitation of credit concentrations, industry and country risk exposure and reviewing compliance of business units with agreed exposure limits and the credit quality of local portfolios and ensuring that appropriate corrective action is taken where required. - Developing and maintaining the Company's risk rating and pricing systems and its procedures for determining impairment loss.

-Management deals with that risk as follows:
+Management also deals with credit risk as follows:

-- Management evaluates business proposals using a three-tiered approach that centres on the business enterprise, the macroeconomic and industry environment in which it will operate and the likely effects those factors as well as continuing assessment of key success factors and credit criteria.
+Management evaluates business proposals using a three-tiered approach that centres on the business enterprise, the macroeconomic and industry environment in which it will operate and the likely effects those factors as well as continuing assessment of key success factors and credit criteria.
 The results of the evaluations and management's insights and judgements provide the inputs for the credit scoring/risk rating model that takes Country risk and likely loss given default, based on exposure at default, into account to determine the eventual business risk rating (BRR).
 The security is also evaluated on a separate scale to determine a facility security risk rating (FSRR).
 Both are then combined to determine the overall composite facility risk rating (CFRR).
 The eventual loan pricing is then derived from the CFRR.
-Since the model centers on a normal risk threshold, scores that are higher than statistically derived normal ranges are subject to independent review. - Management monitors "Business enterprise risk" by regularly reviewing the performance of companies in its portfolio. - The Company's credit risk is managed primarily at source by the Management and reviewed by the Audit & Risk Committee and the Board.
+Since the model centers on a normal risk threshold, scores that are higher than statistically derived normal ranges are subject to independent review.